 [laughter]

 IWDM: I’m paying those bills.
 I took on the mortgage and she hasn’t had a notice yet.
 Allahu Akbar.
 And I am not neglecting the ones I had before.
-They ain’t married yet, they’re still living on their own, they still have me.
+They ain’t married yet, they’re still living on their own, they still have needs.
 I’m sharing my money with them too.

 [applause]

 IWDM: Praise be to Allah.
 And I’m doing all that as a follower of Muhammad.
 Muhammad, his excellence is what inspired me to try and be better and better all the time.
 Yes, so I really got a surprise.
 Well, I understand but I’m still a little bit surprised.
-My wife, before I met her, I knew her [unintelligible 01:49:41] she was a young girl.
-She was no more than 19, 20 years old, and I saw her in the congregation, and I had a wife but that nature was in her.
+My wife, before I met her, I knew her of her when I was a resident imam she was a young girl.
+She was no more than 19, 20 years old, and I saw her in the congregation, and I had a wife but that nature was in me.

 [laughter]